josmar-crwdstffng/angular/packages/docs/web_workers/web_workers.md

 .application([WORKER_APP_APPLICATION])
 .then((ref) => ref.bootstrap(RootComponent));
 ```
-There's a few important things to note here:
+There is a few important things to note here:
 * The UI loads angular from the file `angular2/web_worker/ui.js` and the Worker loads angular from
 `angular2/web_worker/worker.js`.
 These bundles are created specifically for using WebWorkers and should be used
 instead of the normal angular2.js file.
 Both files contain subsets of the angular2 codebase that is designed to
 run specifically on the UI or Worker.
 Additionally, they contain the core messaging infrastructure used to
 communicate between the Worker and the UI.
 This messaging code is not in the standard angular2.js file.
 * We pass `loader.js` to our application injector using the WORKER_SCRIPT symbol.
-This tells angular that our WebWorkers's init script is located at `loader.js`.
+This tells angular that the init script of the WebWorkers in Angular is located at `loader.js`.
 You can think of `loader.js` as the index.html file for the WebWorker.
 Since WebWorkers share no memory with the UI we need to reload the Angular dependencies before
 bootstrapping our application.
 We do this with `importScripts`.
 Additionally, we need to do this in a different